 What is Moroccan Tagine?

-Though it is a bit different you can use a dutch oven in place of a tagine (that’s what we use)!
-A dutch oven will produce a delicious Moroccan chicken, too!
+Though it is a bit different than traditional Moroccan tagine, you can use a Dutch oven in place of a tagine (that’s what we use)!
+A Dutch oven will produce a delicious Moroccan chicken, too.

 What kind of spices are rubbed on Moroccan chicken?

 The Moroccan spice blend used on Moroccan chicken is usually a combination of cumin, turmeric, ginger powder, chili powder, salt, and cayenne pepper.
 Moroccan chicken spices may vary by recipe!

 You can serve Moroccan chicken with whatever you would like!
 We like to serve our Moroccan chicken on a bed of couscous, jasmine rice, or saffron rice!

 - 1.5 lbs. boneless skinless chicken thighs (4-5 thighs)